-If you fail to provide the Plan with instructions regarding the investment of your account, contributions made to the Plan will be invested in a default fund until such time as you provide instructions with regard to the investment of your Individual Account.
+If you fail to provide the Record-Keeper with instructions regarding the investment of your Account, contributions made to the Plan will be invested in a default fund until such time as you provide instructions with regard to the investment of your Individual Account.

-Federal Regulations require the Trustees to designate a new default fund(s), referred to as a Qualified Default Investment Alternative ("QDIA"), that include components of risk and return directly related to the general investment markets.
-The current QDIA default fund under the Plan is the Manning-Napier Pro-Blend Conservative Fund.
-The primary investment objective of this QDIA default fund is to provide the opportunity for you to realize the highest total return over time consistent with an emphasis on both capital growth and income.
-Contact the Annuity Trust Office for updated information about the Manning-Napier Pro-Blend Conservative Fund.
+Federal Regulations require the Trustees to designate a default fund(s), referred to as a Qualified Default Investment Alternative ("QDIA"), that include components of risk and return directly related to the general investment markets.
+As of February 1, 2023, the QDIA default fund under the Plan is the Vanguard LifeStrategy Income Fund Investor Shares fund (VASIX).
+The primary investment objective of this QDIA default fund is to provide the opportunity for you to realize a high total return over time consistent with an emphasis on both capital growth and income.
+Contact the Record-Keeper for updated information about the Vanguard LifeStrategy Income Fund Investor Shares fund (VASIX).